 When people think of using baseball to get into college, they’re usually thinking about a coach offering a full-ride scholarship to play on the team.
 For those who still hold such delusions, time for a reality check.
 But there are still all sorts of ways baseball can help you get into college, including providing content for your college application essay.

-Now a lot of students have been told to stay away from writing about their sports accomplishments for their college application.
+Now many students have been told to stay away from writing about their sports accomplishments for their college application.
 Don’t write about leading the team to the championship or what it meant to be team captain.
 Or even about not being team captain or losing the championship.
 In such cases, that’s probably good advice.
 I can imagine it gets pretty boring for admission officers after the first 100 or so essays.

 That’s not what I’m talking about.

-If you are actually applying to a school that requires you to submit an essay as part of your application then you better be able to do a little thinking about your activities to come up with something to write about.
+If you are actually applying to a school that requires you to submit an essay as part of your college application then you better be able to do a little thinking about your activities to come up with something to write about.